primeau/Larn/ULARN_SPOILERS.md

-# Ularn Spoiler Guide
+# Ularn Spoiler Guide (Updated 2020)

 Adapted from Phil Cordier's web site: http://www.cordier.com/ularn/index.html

 ## A Note on Lemmings - 2020
-Lemmings are annoying but they have been in the game for 30 years so they aren't being changed now.
-The best strategy is to fight them in a dead-end hallway so they can't reproduce.
-Also, don't forget that they are Rambo's best friend.
+Lemmings are annoying, but they have been part of the game for 30+ years and they aren't being changed now.
+Your best strategy is to fight them in a dead-end hallway so they can't reproduce.
+Also, don't forget that they can be Rambo's best friend.

 ## Lance of Death & Strategy